 BYU retains ownership of BYU Data.
 Upon termination of the Service Agreement, Vendor will immediately return all BYU Data in its possession to BYU and will purge all BYU Data from its systems.

 Vendor will develop and enable data search, retention, and destruction capabilities to allow BYU to implement its data retention programs, efficiently achieve litigation holds, and locate, collect, and preserve data, including metadata.
 Vendor will create and deploy processes and controls that allow for the effective and efficient authentication of BYU Data.
 Immediately upon notice by BYU of a litigation hold relative to BYU Data, Vendor will maintain and preserve the integrity of BYU’s Data, suspend the deletion of all BYU’s Data subject to the litigation hold, and ensure ready access to BYU Data by BYU or its legal representatives.

 Vendor will notify BYU within 24 hours of the service of any subpoena or other legal process seeking BYU Data, and will assist and cooperate with BYU in responding to such legal process.
 In addition, Vendor will make reasonable best efforts not to release BYU Data pending the outcome of such legal process.

 The Vendor will maintain reasonable inbound and outbound security restrictions for application and network communications associated with BYU Data and related services.
 Where possible, BYU Data will be maintained on non‐shared servers, instances, and databases.

 VULNERABILITY DETECTION AND REMEDIATION

-Where custom applications are developed by the Vendor for BYU, those applications must be developed using coding techniques that minimize common vulnerabilities, such as those described by the Open Web Application Security Project (OWASP).
+Where custom applications are developed by the Vendor for BYU, those applications will be developed using coding techniques that minimize common vulnerabilities, such as those described by the Open Web Application Security Project (OWASP).

 THIRD-PARTY SERVICE PROVIDERS